-Sites of Special Scientific Interest (SSSI) are protected under the Wildlife and Countryside Act 1981 (as amended) and the Countryside and Rights of Way Act 2000 (in England and Wales).
-Local Wildlife Sites (LoWS) are designated by local authorities and hedgerows are protected under The Hedgerows Regulations (1997).
+Special Protection Areas (SPAs) are European protected sites (part of the EU Natura 2000 ecological network) classified in accordance with Article 4 of the EC Birds Directive (Directive 2009/147/EC).
+Ramsar sites are wetlands of international importance designated under the Ramsar Convention (ratified in the UK in 1976).
+Ramsar wetland and Sites of Special Scientific Interest (SSSI) are protected under the Wildlife and Countryside Act 1981 (as amended).
+SSSI's are also afforded protection under the Countryside and Rights of Way Act 2000 (in England and Wales).
+CWS are designated by local authorities and hedgerows are protected under The Hedgerows Regulations (1997).
+Reedbed habitat is listed under Section 41 of the NERC Act 2006.

+Where a development has the potential to affect a Natura 2000 site or Ramsar wetland, a Habitats Regulations Assessment (HRA) is required to provide extra information to Local Planning Authorities (LPA) and Natural England.
 Certain activities are prohibited on SSSI land without Natural England's consent.
-Permission from Natural England must be requested in writing if a listed activity is intended for the works.
-Proposals to carry out works within a LoWS or to remove a hedgerow must be discussed with the Local Planning Authority (LPA).
+Permission from Natural England must be requested in writing if a listed activity is intended for works in a SSSI.
+Proposals to carry out works within a CWS or to HPIs, must be discussed with the LPA.